Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/export-listing-functions.md

 part: Building backend
 chapter: All listings query
 ---
-Here we are just going to setup the function and export it so that Apollo Server can pick up the query.
+Here we are just going to set up the function and export it so that Apollo Server can pick up the query.

 First lets go into our query.js file and create the following function:

 ```
 export const getAllListings = async (args, context) => {